MicrosoftDocs/office-365-management-api/office-365-management-api/get-started-with-office-365-management-apis.md

 ![Management APIs getting started authorization flow](images/authorization-flow.png)

-## Application registration in Azure AD
+## Register your application in Azure AD

 The Office 365 Management APIs use Azure AD to provide secure authentication to Office 365 tenant data.
-To access the Office 365 Management APIs, you need to register your app in Azure AD, and as part of the configuration you will specify the permission levels your app needs to access the APIs.
+To access the Office 365 Management APIs, you need to register your app in Azure AD, and as part of the configuration, you will specify the permission levels your app needs to access the APIs.

 ### Prerequisites

-To register your app in Azure AD, you'll need a subscription to Office 365 and a subscription to Azure that has been associated with your Office 365 subscription.
+To register your app in Azure AD, you need a subscription to Office 365 and a subscription to Azure that has been associated with your Office 365 subscription.
 You can use trial subscriptions to both Office 365 and Azure to get started.
 For more details, see [Welcome to the Office 365 Developer Program](https://docs.microsoft.com/en-us/office/developer-program/office-365-developer-program).

 ### Use the Azure Management Portal to register your application in Azure AD